aidancornelius/Murmur/README.md

 ## License

 MIT License - see LICENSE file for details.
+The name, logo, and branding are protected, and commercial app store distribution requires substantial modifications, distinct branding, and proper attribution to prevent low-effort clones.
+The MIT-licensed *code* can be freely used and modified.

 ## Support